lbennett-stacki/based-array/README.md

 ## Testing

-Every based array method is tested against its vanilla counterpart in a thrilling batte over in [tests/vanilla-vs.spec](./tests/vanilla-vs.spec.ts)
+Every based array method is tested against its vanilla counterpart in a thrilling batte over in [tests/vanilla-vs.spec](./tests/vanilla-vs.spec.ts).

+The example above is tested in [tests/readme-example.spec](./tests/readme-example.spec.ts).

 ### Performance